 Driving improved service delivery through early detection and novel CRM interventions

-As Cardio-Renal-Metabolic (CRM) syndrome continues to rise, this conference provides a valuable opportunity for diabetes, cardiovascular and renal specialists, nurses and ANPs from primary, secondary and community care to come together and share best practice.
-By focusing on risk stratification, early detection, therapy optimisation and coordinated MDT pathways, this innovative programme explores how integrated, preventative and holistic approaches to CRM care can improve long-term outcomes for patients living with CRM conditions.
+As Cardio-Renal-Metabolic (CRM) syndrome continues to rise, this conference provided a valuable opportunity for diabetes, cardiovascular and renal specialists, nurses and ANPs from primary, secondary and community care to come together and share best practice.
+By focusing on risk stratification, early detection, therapy optimisation and coordinated MDT pathways, this innovative programme explored how integrated, preventative and holistic approaches to CRM care can improve long-term outcomes for patients living with CRM conditions.

 Improving your practice